More about this area

 - the proportion of OAs that are very high challenge to police for the predicted level of emergency and priority calls for assistance at crimes is lower than the national level of one percent.

 As an indication of the challenge for the police to reach citizens in all parts of West Mercia we calculated the average travel time and distance from the central point of the force area to the centre of each of the 4,020 OAs.
 These calculations of distance and time are based on using the road network under normal driving conditions and speeds, and indicate the size of the area and the quality of its road network.

-West Mercia has 190 miles of motorways and trunk roads; the average travel distance of 27 miles (longest 64 miles and shortest 2 miles) and the average travel time of 48 minutes are higher than the respective national averages of 17 miles and 30 minutes.
+West Mercia has 208 miles of motorways and trunk roads; the average travel distance of 27 miles (longest 64 miles and shortest 2 miles) and the average travel time of 48 minutes from the centre of the force to each OA are higher than the respective national averages of 17 miles and 30 minutes.
 This demonstrates the size and complexity of West Mercia.

 While the concentration of demands in a small number of locations (covering a very small area) may be helpful in focusing resources, it is not the totality of demand.
 The provision of services extends beyond those areas that are a very high challenge to police and includes the least challenging and most remote areas.
 The challenge of providing services throughout West Mercia is a function of many things including the size and topography of the area, the road network and how congested the roads are.
 These considerations influence how police resources are organised and managed – for example, where police officers are based and their working patterns.